asiandevs/DevOps-Gitlab/README.md

     - echo "Cleaning up temporary files.."
     - rm -r test-data
     - ls
   ```

 ## How to Print All Variables in Pipeline?
+Add below two lines to get the variables
   ```
     - echo "GitLab CI/CD | Print all environment variables"
     - env